jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-interfaces-loose-ideas.md

 Related Lists,
 2008-08-10

 You can’t always display all items in the list, if there are too many.
-You have to have a way to scroll through them.
+You might have a way to scroll through them.
 And parhaps you should be able to open up a table view.

 JJ